cdaringe/course-selector/README.md

 This code supports the optimiazation problem discussed @[cdaringe.com](http://cdaringe.com/applied-simplex-method-for-deciding-years-of-coursework/)

 ## usage
 - See `course-list.js`.
-Edit to fill with desired ratings
+Edit to fill with desired ratings.
+Ensure all courses listed.
+Note how duplicate numbered courses are formatted (special topics courses).
 - See `tracks/xzy.js`.
-Ensure that
+Ensure that the tracks match current program requirements.
--
-To run the program, you must install nodejs+npm and python+pip.
+- Install nodejs+npm and python+pip.
 After cloning the repo, `cd` to the directory and:
   - `npm install`
   - `pip install -r requirements.txt`
-- modify `course-list.js` to specify your own rating values
   - run `node index.js`
   - review output!

 ## disclaimer
 Albeit that you can "minimize on difficulty" (_supposing you had "difficulty" data_), the capability to do so is a a weak and subjective claim.
 Attempting to do so will surely not work as intended.
 School staff work dilligently to assert that each degree provides adequate challenges to its given student body.
 This is a tool intended to primarily to help students (myself), ensure that they pick the best courses aligned with their interests.